 Other supplies include packing materials.
 Stiff-sided envelopes work great for thin work, like paper and flat canvas.
 Boxes and bubble wrap (or other packing material) are better for framed canvas, sculptures, and other three-dimensional artwork.
 You’ll also need shipping tape, postage, and any promotional materials you want to include in your shipments.
 Virtually all of these supplies can be customized with your logo or a specific design.

 If you want to sell your art online, you need a website.
 You can also use marketplaces such as Etsy or Amazon.
 Utilizing marketplaces often means paying listing fees and abiding by the marketplace’s terms and conditions.
 There are also tons of other artists competing for a sale.

 The best way to maintain creative control over how your artwork is displayed and sold is to create your own store.
 You’ll need a domain and hosting.
-Nexcess has several great options, including managed WooCommerce and StoreBuilder, to help you get your site up and running quickly.
+Nexcess has several great options, including managed WooCommerce, to help you get your site up and running quickly.